-Plotters/planners are those folks who plan the entire story in detail, over how many ever books it may reach.
+Plotters/planners are those folks who plan the entire story in detail, including every book a series might span.
 They know exactly what happens to every character and how every plotline plays out before they begin to write.
 Some plotters will further prepare outlines for each chapter and even every paragraph, so when they start writing that story, they know exactly what goes where.

 Pantsers are people who fall in and write without planning the story beforehand.
 Above all, the story leads them and reveals itself to them as they go along.